TLombard2/pokefirered/README.md

 - Flame Body & Magma Armor abilities cut egg step counter in half
 - Gen 6 Matsuda Method applied globally (6/4096 Shiny Odds or ~1/683)
 - TMs have infinite use & can no longer be sold
+- Move tutors no longer limited to teaching a move once

 Source: [pret.github.io](https://pret.github.io/).